sivapriya312/Eclipse-31-SUSTAIN-AI-THON/README.md

 # ZenBliss: Your Digital Wellness Sanctuary 🌿

-ZenBliss is a comprehensive mental wellness platform designed to support students, teachers, and parents in maintaining emotional well-being through interactive tools, peer support, and professional guidance.
+ZenBliss is a comprehensive mental wellness platform designed to support students in maintaining emotional well-being through interactive tools, peer support, and professional guidance.

 ## 🎯 Concept Map